Marriage and finances…it doesn't always come naturally. Even for us money geeks! Financial discussion tips and rules we learned over the last 8 years.

 Sharing finances in marriage means that just because one person speaks more openly or loudly, or because one person is a bit of a financial guru (*ahem*) does not mean that their needs and wants reflect or are superior to their partner’s.

-It’s a bit of a game of strategy—be willing to compromise on a few items that you do not feel strongly about so that you can get your needs and priorities addressed.
+It’s a bit of a game of strategy – be willing to compromise on a few items that you do not feel strongly about so that you can get your needs and priorities addressed.

 Tip #2: Time Money Conversations to Fit Both of Your Schedules

-I love to talk about finances, and can do it almost anywhere.
+I love to talk about finances and can do it almost anywhere.

-But I found out that my husband does not enjoy financial conversations as much as I do.
+However, I found out that my husband does not enjoy financial conversations as much as I do.
 I was happy to talk about finances until we were both blue in the face, but it did not make him happy.
-Instead, we learned to plan a time and a place where we would discuss our finances.
-This way it doesn’t feel like one is bombarding the other, and both sides can prepare issues they wish to discuss.

 Psst: I created a free, State of Your Financial Union marriage financial planning worksheet you two can go through together once a year to see how your whole financial picture looks.
 Schedule this into both of your calendars!